 Secure - To establish secure connection.

-Skip verify - To skip certificate verification. if you are using self-signed certificates, set this field
+Skip verify - To skip certificate verification. if you are using self-signed certificates, set this field true

 CA certificate - Certificate which needs to be verified while establishing a secure connection.
 Add the certificate contents to the text input